linkedin/dagli/documentation/modules.md

 Provides the `XGBoostClassification` and `XGBoostRegression` transformers that train gradient boosted decision tree classification and regression models, respectively.
 Decision tree models like XGBoost have important practical advantages:
 - They effectively find interesting non-linear conjunctions of the raw features (a common architecture is to use XGBoost to generate conjunctive features which are then fed to another, downstream model)
 - They can naturally handle real-valued and ordinal features by finding good split points
 - Forests of "decision stumps" (very low-depth trees) are resistant to overfitting

+This module transitively includes the "official" XGBoost4J release, which presently supports Linux and OSX (but without multithreading support on OSX)

+# `xgboost-core`
+Same as the `xgboost` module, but does **not** include an XGBoost4J dependency.
+This allows a Windows or OSX-with-multithreading version to be used.